Utah-CS3550-Fall-2023/assignments/hw1.md

 - Your web server must start and respond to requests on `localhost`
 - Your web server must successfully show the test page at http://localhost:8000/static/test.html

+If you pass all auto-tests up to and including "Checking that `/static/test.html` exists", then you have completed this phase.

 Note that if you don't complete this phase, it is impossible to grade most of the others, so you won't receive a passing grade.